 FAQs How to Clean Vinyl Records

 Preferably none, if you can really help it.
-Microfiber cloths are never a bad place to go if you are seeking a dust free kind of cloth to wipe down your records of dust and dirt and grime without introducing further complications of dust and dirt and grime into the equation.
+Microfiber cloths are never a bad place to go if you are seeking a dust-free kind of cloth to wipe down your records of dust and dirt without introducing further complications into the equation.
 Otherwise, it would be best to avoid homegrown solutions for how to clean vinyl records as much as possible.
-These things were simply not designed specifically for the purpose of cleaning vinyl records, and so, if not properly mixed or implemented, might destroy the record or the sleeve itself.
+These things were simply not designed specifically for the purpose of cleaning vinyl records, and so, if not properly mixed or implemented, they might destroy the record or the sleeve itself.

 Yes, absolutely, and in fact many audiophiles would actively encourage it.
 This is, of course, providing that you do it right and with the proper tools.
 Without the proper tools, it can be all too easy to destroy a record without meaning to.
 The same goes for the way that you clean the record itself, for if you do not clean the record with the requisite care you can very easily damage the disc further than it was already damaged or marred by dust and dirt.